 Though leather's aesthetic rings of farm hands and workshop-made objects, the bulk of our leather is made far from any cattle station.
 China is the industry's leader by miles; it produces more than twice as much each year as its closest competitor.

 Perhaps, then, the manufacturing process is still a mystery to us.
 Where is it actually made?
+How do we find a leather manufacturer in China?
 What's the process?
 How does it arrive in our hands?
 Let's explore the leather industry in China, piece by tanned piece.

 What is leather?